Cheddar Cheese vs Parmigiano Reggiano Cheese

 Age | A few months to several years | 12 to 36 months |

-Rennet Type | None | Calf rennet |
+Rennet Type | Not Specified | Calf rennet |

 Which One Should You Choose?

 If you prefer a varies (rubbery to friable and crystalline) cheese, go for Cheddar.
 But if you enjoy a grainy, flaky consistency, Parmigiano Reggiano might be the better pick.
-Cheddar has a mild to sharp, buttery to brothy and savory flavor, making it great for various dishes.
+Cheddar has a mild to sharp, buttery to brothy and savory taste, making it great for various dishes.
 Meanwhile, Parmigiano Reggiano offers a umami profile, ideal for different meals.